hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

 #### Animated icons

 Some of the icons are meant to be animated (e.g., “loading” and “running”).
-To use them, import the CSS that controls the icons' animation:
+To use them, import the CSS that controls the icons’ animation:

 ```scss
 // the path here depends if you’re using 'svg-react' or 'svg' icons